-and anything else

-contained herein that is already Open Game Content by virtue of appearing in the System Reference Document or some other OGC source.
+tent: Subject to the Product Identity designation above, the following portions of The Shardsfall Quest are designated as Open Game Content: all creature and NPC stat blocks; and anything else contained herein that is already Open Game Content by virtue of appearing in the System Reference Document or some other OGC source.

-Some portions of this book that are delineated OGC originate from the System Reference Document and are

-©1999, 2000, 2001, 2002, 2003 Wizards of the Coast, Inc.

-The remainder of these OGC portions this book hereby added Open Game Content, and if so used. should bear rights reserved.
-Reproduction or use without the written permission of the publisher expressly forbidden, except for the purpose of review or use of OGC consistent with the OGL.
+Some portions of this book that are delineated OGC originate from the System Reference Document and are ©1999, 2000, 2001, 2002, 2003 Wizards of the Coast, Inc. The remainder of these OGC portions of this book is hereby added to Open Game Content, and if so used.

-COPYRIGHT NOTICE
+should bear the COPYRIGHT NOTICE "The Shardsfall Quest by

-"The Shardsfall Quest by Joseph Goodman, Copyright 2004, Goodman Games; for more information, see www.goodman-games.com, or contact info@goodman-games.com."
-All contents of this book, regardless of designation, are copyrighted year 2004 by man Games.
-All
+loseph Goodman, Copyright 2004, Goodman Games; for more information, see www.goodman-games.com, or contact info@goodman-games.com."
+All contents of this book, regardless of designation, are copyrighted year 2004 by Goodman Games.
+All rights reserved.
+Reproduction or use without the written permission of the publisher is expressly forbidden, except for the purpose of review or use of OGC consistent with the OGL.